 What a scan actually checks

 A scan is a comparison.
-Quality Clouds Hub reads each component as both code and configuration, then measures both against a defined rule set.
+Norma reads each component as both code and configuration, then measures both against a defined rule set.
 It does not treat the source as plain text.
 It evaluates the logic, the metadata, and the platform settings together, because a flaw often lives in the relationship between them.

 The built-in library holds close to 1,000 policies across four broad areas.
 Security rules flag injection risks, access-control gaps, and exposed credentials.
 Performance rules catch inefficient queries, unbounded loops, and operations that will not scale.
 Maintainability rules check naming, documentation, complexity, and dead or unreachable logic.
 Metadata and compliance rules confirm component ownership, descriptions, package membership, and the controls that frameworks such as DORA and the EU AI Act require.
 Each violation carries a severity, so a critical security gap and a minor naming issue never count the same.